costavale/BlueCarbon/README.md

 # BlueCarbon

-The blue_carbon repository is a collection of functions with the main focus to help "blue carbon" scientists
+The BlueCarbon repository is a collection of functions with the main focus to help "blue carbon" scientists

 The following packages need to be installed and loaded:
 - *tidyverse*